Looking to find Retained Primitive Therapy & Treatment?

 Asymmetrical Tonic Neck Reflex (ATNR)

-ATNR affects midline issues, eye tracking, balance, handwriting and laterality.
+The ATNR influences midline coordination, eye tracking, balance, handwriting, and laterality.

 Symptoms include: